 (b) ensure that your MX Record is removed from the SMX Domain.

-4.5 Where notice of termination has been received before the end of the Trial Period but your MX Record has not been removed from the SMX Domain, we may invoice you at the applicable rates for the Services until the later of:
+4.5 Where notice of termination has been received before the end of the Trial Period but your MX Record has not been removed from the SMX Domain, we may invoice you at the applicable rates for the Services until no later than:

 (a) 30 days from the end of the Trial Period; and